kailash-manasarovar/statement/docs/timeline/2024/january.md

 [![Google search for about a year](../../content/tweets/january-2024/search-results-about-a-year.png)](https://x.com/1FRGVN/status/1748486972664946749)

 - This post was quickly liked by a porn bot, another common trait of the cyber-stalkers.
-It's like I get a quick agreement from them.
+It's like I get an immediate agreement on my posts related to the stalking and abuse I was suffering.
 - I didn't realize until May 2024 that the cyber-stalkers had access to multiple fake porn accounts that they could spin up for use in seconds.
 - Vulnerable targets whose phones have been accessed by criminals don't really stand a chance, do they?
 - I thought they might do it with cookies in the browser, but I used different browsers, different devices, and even someone else's device to check.